 The Mystery of the Cornerstone

-If you take a stroll around present-day Roosevelt Hall, the cornerstone is nowhere to be found.
+If you stroll around present-day Roosevelt Hall, the cornerstone is nowhere to be found.
 The Archives is silent on what happened to this historic piece of Brooklyn College history.
 We are calling on all members of the BC Community to help us solve this mystery.
-Was it removed when the now demolished Plaza Building was built over the East Quad?
+Was it removed when the now-demolished Plaza Building was built over the East Quad?
 Or is it just hidden from view after a renovation project?
 If you can help us solve this mystery, email us at specialcollections@brooklyn.cuny.edu.
 (We are also still looking for the lost portrait of President Boylan.)

 Most cornerstones contain a time capsule.
-In 2000 Brooklyn College facilities personnel found a time capsule while renovating the Boylan Hall steps.
+In 2000, Brooklyn College facilities personnel found a time capsule while renovating the Boylan Hall steps.
 Once opened, the inventory list inside the rusted metal box revealed that it is was the time capsule for the Gymnasium Building.
 Here is another mystery.
 Was this time capsule originally in the Roosevelt Hall cornerstone?
 Or did President Boylan and the early administrators change their minds as to where they should place it, but never updated the inventory list to reflect the new location?

 The Brooklyn College Time Capsule, now housed in our Archives, contains a fascinating array of documents and ephemera celebrating the construction of the Midwood Campus.
 Below is a small selection of items found inside.